stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 which are too ancient to be read.
 This they found.

-  Barzai the Wise they never found, nor could the holy priest Atal ever be persuaded to pray for his soul&rsquo;s repose.
+  Barzai the Wise they never found, nor could the holy priest Atal ever be persuaded to pray for his soul's repose.
 Moreover, to this day the people of Ulthar and Nir and Hatheg fear eclipses, and pray by night when pale vapours hide the mountain-top and the moon.
-And above the mists on Hatheg-Kla earth&rsquo;s gods sometimes dance reminiscently; for they know they are safe, and love to come from unknown Kadath in ships of cloud and play in the olden way, as they did when earth was new and men not given to the climbing of inaccessible places.
+And above the mists on Hatheg-Kla earth's gods sometimes dance reminiscently; for they know they are safe, and love to come from unknown Kadath in ships of cloud and play in the olden way, as they did when earth was new and men not given to the climbing of inaccessible places.